FLAMEGPU/docs/flamegpu/simulation.rst

 - ``SPHERE_RADIUS`` The physical size of the sphere geometry representing a single agent in the visualisation.
 This will need to be a sensible value which corresponds with the environment size and agent locations within your model/simulation.
 - ``VIEW_DISTANCE`` The camera viewing distance.
 Again this will need to be a sensible value which corresponds with the environment size and agent locations within your model/simulation.
 - ``LIGHT_POSITION`` The visualisation will contain a single light source which will be located at this position.
+- ``PAUSE_ON_START`` If defined the simulation is paused on launch, allowing the simulation to be visualised one iteration at a time.

 The colour of spheres in the default visualisation is determined using an agent variable ``colour`` (or alternatively ``type`` or ``state``, however ``colour`` is the preferred option.)
 This can be an ``int`` or a ``float``, with a set of distinct colours available, using the following defined values: